 - In the middle, it is crossed from the lateral to the medial side by the tibial nerve and the popliteal vein, the vein being between the nerve and the artery

 - Above – Biceps femoris, the tibial nerve, the popliteal vein, and the lateral condyle of the femur

 - Below- Plantaris and the lateral head of the gastrocnemius.

 - Above semimembranosus and the medial condyle of the femur

 - Below, the tibial nerve, the popliteal vein, and the medial head of the gastrocnemius.

 The branches of the popliteal artery are

-Apart from main divisions of anterior tibial artery and posterior tibial artery, the other popliteal artery branches are
+Apart from main divisions of the anterior tibial artery and posterior tibial artery, the other popliteal artery branches are

 Also called inferior muscular arteries, these are two large branches, which arise opposite the knee joint and supply to the gastrocnemius, soleus, and plantaris.